New Hampshire Federal Criminal Defense Lawyer

-An arrest or indictment does not necessarily signal that you are headed to court.
+An arrest or indictment does not necessarily signal that you are headed to federal court.
 Even if these events take place, a favorable resolution can still be achieved during the lengthy pre-trial process.
-A proactive defense team will utilize all the opportunities on the table and attempt to resolve your case before it even goes to trial.
+A proactive defense team will utilize all the opportunities on the table and attempt to resolve your case before it even goes to a jury trial.
 A few of the strategies that our attorneys utilize are: poking holes in the U.S. Attorney Office’s case, raising various legal and factual arguments, and challenging the government’s investigative procedures.

 4. Negotiations with the U.S. Attorney’s Office